 |Degree Field||Grief counseling, thanatology, grief therapy|

-Grief counselors must typically earn a degree in a relevant field, such as social services, psychology or counseling.
-Coursework in such fields may cover concepts like abnormal psychology, social psychology, behavior, family guidance or human services.
+The first step towards becoming a grief counselor is to earn a bachelor's degree.
+Grief counselors must typically earn a degree in a relevant field, such as social services, psychology, or counseling.
+Coursework in such fields may cover concepts like abnormal psychology, social psychology, behavior, family guidance, or human services.
 An internship experience may also be required for such programs.

-- Take communications courses.
-Communication is one of the most important elements of a grief counselor's job, so an aspiring counselor should hone his or her speaking and listening skills as much as possible.
+Here's a success tip: take communications courses.
+Communication is one of the most important elements of a grief counselor's job so an aspiring counselor should perfect his or her speaking and listening skills as much as possible.
 Taking communications courses while in college can help an aspiring counselor learn effective methods of communication.